zefanyakharisma-cell/International-Office-Website/README.md

 **Life at PCU**
 - `how-to-get` — Directions and transport to PCU
 - `accommodation` — Student housing options *(placeholder — content pending)*
-- `preparation-arrival` — Arrival guide for incoming students *(placeholder — content pending)*
+- `preparation-arrival` — Arrival guide for incoming students
-- `visa-immigration` — Visa and immigration information *(placeholder — content pending)*
+- `visa-immigration` — Visa and immigration information

-> **Note for IT team:** The three Life at PCU pages marked as *placeholder* are incomplete and should not be linked from any public-facing navigation until content is finalized.
+> **Note for IT team:** The `accommodation` page is still a placeholder.
+Do not link it from public-facing navigation until full content is provided.

 ---

 ## Key Features

+- **Hash Routing** — `navigateTo(pageId)` pushes `#pageId` to history; `hashchange` handles back/forward and direct deep-links
+- **Modular JS Pages** — Each page section lives in its own render function file under `JS/pages/`, keeping `main.js` focused on navigation and shared logic
 - **Hero Carousel** — Auto-advancing slides with navigation arrows and dot indicators
 - **Scroll Reveal Animations** — Sections fade in as they enter the viewport via `IntersectionObserver`
 - **Animated Stat Counters** — Numbers count up when scrolled into view